-Hot mix asphalt requires a certain temperature to compact and set properly it must generally remain between 175 and 275 degrees.
-Colder weather may shorten the time span allowed for installation, but asphalt quality can be retained as long as the mix remains within stated temperatures.
+Hot mix asphalt requires a certain internal temperature to compact and set properly.
+It must remain between 175 and 275 degrees.
+Colder weather may shorten the installation timeline, and this affects the material's stability.
+However, asphalt quality can be preserved as long as the mix remains within stated temperatures.

 Who You Hire Makes a Difference